Continual Depth-limited Responses for Computing Counter-strategies in Sequential Games: Gadgets and Model Exploitation

 The last theorem is more complex, and it bounds the exploitability by the gain of the strategy against the model.
-With $p = 0$ it is reduced to the continual resolving and with $p = 1$ to CDBR with unbounded exploitability.
-The theorem shows we can manipulate allowed exploitability by changing the $p$.
+With $p = 0$, it is reduced to the continual resolving, and with $p = 1$ to CDBR with unbounded exploitability.
+The theorem shows the parameter $p$ directly links allowed exploitability to the gain we receive.
+The same works in RNR without the resolving and value errors; as far as we know, the authors do not explicitly mention it.

+SES has bound relies on opponent estimation being close to an equilibrium strategy.
+When the estimation is more different, the bound is infinity for a large portion of the parameter alpha.
+We give a detailed explanation in the appendix.

+More intuitively, Theorem~\ref{thm:SRNR nash} says that by playing the proposed algorithm, we have at least the same safety guarantees we would get by playing a NE against the opponent we modeled correctly.
+Theorem~\ref{thm:DBR nash} allows us to choose a trade-off between the exploitation of the opponent behaving according to the model and safety against an opponent who would deviate arbitrarily from the model.